1893-CC Morgan Dollar

 Fascinating Fact: A dozen or so proofs were struck from re-polished dies reportedly in a small ceremony to observe the end of coin production in Carson City.(3)

 The 1893-CC Morgan dollar in any grade is cherished by collectors because of its scarcity and its status as the last of its kind.
 Long term value trends are strongly positive, though this esteemed date has lost some of its luster since the 2008-2012 timeframe.
-This situation most likely will be corrected in the not-so-distant future.
+This situation most likely will be corrected in the not-so-distant future (update: prices are surging once again).

 Please Note: For the Morgan dollar price trend survey, only grades F-12, VF-20, EF-40, AU-50, and MS-60 were analyzed.
 Higher grades, Prooflike (PL), and Deep Mirror Prooflike (DMPL) were omitted because in these conditions, even rather ordinary Morgan dates can attain astronomical values that could easily skew results.
 The goal of the survey is to identify coins demonstrating superior price trend histories, regardless of grade.